nschum/Gitifier/README.markdown

 doesn't work (e.g. you can't add a repository to the list), check if you're able to clone the same URL from the command line.

+## Changelog

+### Version 1.1

+* showing commit diffs by clicking on growl notifications
+* some commits (e.g. from GitHub) can also be opened in the browser
+* keep windows on top option (on by default)
+* error notifications appear less often
+* switched repo/author order in growl header
+* fixed some issues with password dialog
+* checking if growl is installed at startup

 ## License

 Copyright by Jakub Suder <jakub.suder at gmail.com>.
 Licensed under MIT license.